salesforce/einstein-platform/README.md

 ### Salesforce-authored Code

 The shorter version of license text must be added as a comment to all Salesforce-authored source code and configuration files that support comments.
-This rule applies to file formats like HTML, CSS, JavaScript, and so on, which aren't directly code, but are still critical to the project code.
+This rule applies to file formats like HTML, CSS, and JavaScript, which aren't exactly source code, but are still critical to the project.

 ```
 /*